 2. SCHEDULING OF DEDICATED RESOURCES AND CONSUMER-OWNED RESOURCES SERVING ON-SITE CONSUMER LOAD

-No later than ten calendar days following the end of each month, «Customer Name» agrees that it will provide to Power Services all E-Tags that were created or modified during the previous month in association with the delivery of «Customer Name»’s Dedicated Resources and Consumer-Owned Resources Serving On-Site Consumer Load, if any, listed in sections 2, 3, 4, or 7.1 of Exhibit A.
+No later than ten calendar days following the end of each month, «Customer Name» shall provide to Power Services all E-Tags that were created or modified during the previous month in association with the delivery of «Customer Name»’s Dedicated Resources and Consumer-Owned Resources Serving On-Site Consumer Load, if any, listed in sections 2, 3, 4, or 7.1 of Exhibit A.

-End Option 1

-Option 2: Include for customers that are either exclusively served by Transfer Service or for customers that are BOTH directly-connected and served by Transfer Service.
-(This section will be left blank until a customer with one or more Transfer Service Point(s) of Delivery elects the Block product.):

-1.2 E-Tags

-This section intentionally left blank.

-1.3 Real-Time Scheduling

-This section intentionally left blank.

-2. SCHEDULING OF DEDICATED RESOURCES AND CONSUMER-OWNED RESOURCES SERVING ON-SITE CONSUMER LOAD

-This section intentionally left blank.

-End Option 2

 3. AFTER THE FACT

-BPA and «Customer Name» agree to reconcile all transactions, schedules and accounts at the end of each month (as early as possible within the first ten calendar days of the next month).
-BPA and «Customer Name» shall verify all transactions per this Agreement, as to product or type of service, hourly amounts, daily and monthly totals, and related charges.
+BPA and «Customer Name» shall reconcile all transactions, schedules and accounts at the end of each month (as early as possible within the first ten calendar days of the next month).
+BPA and «Customer Name» shall verify all transactions per this Agreement as to product or type of service, hourly amounts, daily and monthly totals, and related charges.

 4. REVISIONS